githubschool/wtd-hello/bridgetegan.md

 ---

 ## What I do
 I work at [Puppet](www.puppet.com) as a partner enablement specialist.
-I read, hike, write, and bird.
+I read, hike, write, and bird in the spring.

 ## My favorite things
 Bad puns.
 Sun and warmth.
 Snow.
 Food.